Anku5hk/Programmers_guide_to_Python/book.md

 ## 4. Flow Control, Exception Handling and File I/O
 ### Flow Control
 Flow Control is used for making decisions in programs.
 This decision making helps turn the output of the program based on the executed conditions.
-Python supports all the general statements for conditions and loops except 'switch'.
+Python supports all the general statements for conditions and loops except *switch*.
 #### if...else
 ```Python
 my_var = 20